szymonmichalski/starid-1/readme.md

 *learning based star identification*

-identify stars using convnets and svms in the tensorflow framework.
+tensorflow framework for identification of stars using convnets and svms.

 *rules based star identification*